keysmusician/keysmusician/README.md

 </pre>

 I'm a software engineer currently studying machine learning.
+I prefer backend over frontend development.
 I'm also a jazz pianist.
 I hope to produce music which inspires and encourages people.
 I'm interested in the intersection of music and technology.
 I enjoy learning, and I'm happy to pick up new technologies.

 ## Technologies
 I'm most familiar with: